dlg1206/graven/src/graven/readme.md

   -u, --update          Download jar and scan even if already in the database

 Crawler Options:
-  --crawler-retries <number of retries>
-                        Max number of times to attempt to pop from the crawl queue before quitting (Default: 3) --crawler-requests <number of requests>
+  --crawler-requests <number of requests>
                         Max number of requests crawler can make at once (Default: number of cores)